ajoh504/backupfileutil/README.md

 ### Usage

 This script allows users to store file paths to a plain text file.
-The paths can later be used to backup files and directories to an external drive. `shutil.copy()` and `shutil.copytree()` are the methods used for the backup, so running the backup will effectively overwrite the previous files if they already exist on the backup drive.
-A warning message will be displayed before running the backup, so proceed with caution because this cannot be undone.
+The paths can later be used to backup files and directories to an external drive.
+Each new backup is created with the directory name "backup" followed by a date and time stamp.
+Previous backups will not be overwritten unless the user chooses to delete them manually.

 This script takes no command line arguments.
 All arguments are accepted through `input()` calls.